DougPfeffer-alt/reading-notes/class-07.md

 - Creating an object: Constructor Notation: The NEW keyword and the object constructor create a blank object.
 You can then add properties and methods to the object.

   - First, you create a new object, using a combination of the NEW keyword, and the object() constructor function.
   - Next, having created the blank object, you can add properties and methods to it.
-Maje sure statement end with a semi-colon.
+Make sure statement end with a semi-colon.

   example: